Blog post

 Clean Code in React

-If you're not already using SonarQube to scan your React projects, you can get started with the community edition or install SonarLint to see recommendations in your editor.
+If you're not already using SonarQube Server to scan your React projects, you can get started with the Community Build or install SonarQube for IDE to see recommendations in your editor.

 Get new blogs delivered directly to your inbox!